ChthonVII/FFNx/docs/gamma_and_gamut.md

 (Be aware, though, that changing this behavior will require recompiling FFNx and/or its shaders.)

 In a nutshell:
- - FFNx uses the EOTF function from BT1886 Appendix 1 as the gamma function for everything, except videos specify a gamma function in their metadata and FF8 Steam videos.
+ - FFNx uses the EOTF function from BT1886 Appendix 1 as the gamma function in several situations.
 This function approximates the gamma behavior of a CRT television/computer monitor.
+      - FFNx always uses the BT1886 Appendix 1 function for videos that don't specify a gamma function in their metadata, except for FF8 Steam videos.
+      - If NTSC-J mode is enabled, FFNx uses the EOTF function from BT1886 Appendix 1 as the gamma function for *everything*, except videos that specify a gamma function in their metadata and FF8 Steam videos.
+      - If NTSC-J mode is disabled, FFNx uses the sRGB gamma function generally, except for movies as explained above.
  - If NTSC-J mode is enabled, FFNx simulates the "color correction" behavior, phosphor color gamut, and whitepoint of a mid-90s Japanese-model professional-grade Sony Trinitron CRT television, then converts that to sRGB (or to rec2020 if HDR mode is enabled).
  - If NTSC-J mode is disabled, colors are displayed as-is, without any adjustments to account for the differences between 90s-era displays and modern displays.